JoLeClJh/GerEA/README.md

 A mobile app to evaluate medical emergencies in different categories and provide fast help and advice via ai.
 (Only for Germany)
+At this Stage it is not recommended to use this App for real(Test Only)